 Uganda Airlines is starting up again on routes all over Africa and to Europe with brand new airplanes,

 From the US or Canada, you can choose to get here with Brussels Airline, KLM, Emirates, Qatar, Turkish and Egypt Air, Ethiopian and Kenya Airways.

-If you are in a city such as Kampala, Uganda or Kigali, Rwanda you will find that most women dress up quite nicely and are quite fashion conscious even if they are for the most part wearing quality and affordable second-hand clothing from North America and Europe.
-The emphasis would be on dressing up smart with a conservative touch during the daytime, at night in a nightclub, bar.
-Things change radically.
+If you are in a city such as Kampala or Entebbe, things are different from upcountry.
+You will find that most women dress up quite nicely and are quite fashion conscious even if they are, for the most part wearing quality and affordable second-hand clothing from North America and Europe.

-Shorts are not a right choice for women because it offends some African and leaves the wrong impression (with Ugandans or Rwandans).
+Shorts are not the right choice for women because it offends some African and leaves the wrong impression (with Ugandans or Rwandans).